EbadShabbir/Argus/README.md

-# Argus: Lightweight VLM for Intelligent Workload Prediction and Resource Allocation in Edge AI
+# Argus: Can Argus Judge Them All?
+Comparing VLMs Across Domains

 **Argus** is a lightweight Mixture-of-Experts (MoE) Vision-Language Model (VLM) framework for intelligent workload prediction and dynamic resource allocation on edge AI devices.
 By combining the strengths of state-of-the-art VLMs (CLIP, BLIP, LXMERT), Argus enables efficient, accurate, and real-time decision-making for resource-constrained environments.